intelligent-machine-learning/dlrover/atorch/atorch/optimizers/README.md

 <h3 align="center"><b>Weighted Sharpness as
 a Regularization Term</b></h3>

-We present PyTorch code for [Sharpness-Aware Minimization Revisited: Weighted Sharpness as a Regularization Term](https://arxiv.org/abs/2305.158171), KDD'23 (in press).
+We present PyTorch code for [Sharpness-Aware Minimization Revisited: Weighted Sharpness as a Regularization Term](https://arxiv.org/abs/2305.158171), KDD'23.
 The code is based on <https://github.com/davda54/sam>.

 Deep Neural Networks (DNNs) generalization is known to be closely related to the flatness of minima, leading to the development of Sharpness-Aware Minimization (SAM) for seeking flatter minima and better generalization.
 We propose a more general method, called WSAM, by incorporating sharpness as a regularization term.